-This time round, our Artistic Director Sara Lee and Project Leader Rex Horan are working with the CSO and Civic Fellows from the Civic Orchestra of Chicago to deliver a project with the young men at the Illinois Youth Center Chicago, and to work with a group of mothers who have lost children to gun crime on Carnegie Hall Weill Institute’s Lullaby Project.
-The Lullaby Project will start in March and continue in May.
+This time round, our Artistic Director Sara Lee and Project Leader Rex Horan are working with the CSO and Civic Fellows from the Civic Orchestra of Chicago to deliver a project with the young men at the Illinois Youth Center Chicago, and to work with a group of mothers who have lost children to gun crime to write musical tributes, on a project which will start in March and continue in May.

 As in previous years, Sara will be posting update ‘postcards’ on our Facebook page – compiled below.

 Photos by Sara.

 6th March 2018

 “Wow miss, we never would’ve learned so much today if yous people hadn’t been such good teachers.
 This is the best.”

 Day 1 in IYCC brought real contrasts.
 One of the young men arrived, saying it was the first time he had been outside in the fresh air for weeks.
 We saw massive smiles on their faces as they heard the Civic Fellows play for the first time and as they sat in the band writing their first track.
 We also heard one of the saddest back stories we’d heard in ages.

 The group is large, so yesterday we split it in two; less time with each group, but more one on one time, which they all really responded to.
 Having the Fellows with us adds so much musically, we’ve got the option of live string lines, brass hits and more.
 The young people loved it and there were promises of lyrics being written overnight which (hopefully) will materialise.